 Blue Catfish vs Channel Catfish: Appearance

 Despite some of their similarities in coloring and appearance, there are some key differences in the appearance of a blue catfish and a channel catfish.
-The blue catfish honors its namesake by being covered in blue and gray scales, while channel catfish maintain more of an olive or gray appearance overall.
+The blue catfish honors its namesake by being covered in blue and gray skin, while channel catfish maintain more of an olive or gray appearance overall.